Retentio/Boomgo/README.md

 Philosophy
 -------------

-Boomgo ODM focuses on the mapping process between PHP objects and MongoDB Documents, It don't abstract any features provided by the native php driver.
+Boomgo ODM focuses on the mapping process between PHP objects and MongoDB Documents, It don't abstract any feature provided by the native php driver.
 This way, Boomgo allows you to **keep the full control about your MongoDB interactions** (querying, map reduce, ...).

 _In short, Boomgo offers a handy way to manipulate your MongoDB Documents with PHP Objects._